Modern Languages with Translation

 • Study abroad

-You can opt to do a Study/Placement Year abroad or in the UK.
-This takes place in the third year.
-Although we will help as much as we can with your plans, ultimately you are responsible for organising and funding this Placement Year.
+You may be able to go on a European or international study exchange while you are at Brookes.
+Most exchanges take place in the second year.
+Although we will help as much as we can with your plans, ultimately you are responsible for organising and funding this study abroad.

 Course details